billy-inn/Homepage/README.md

 *Advisor: Jie Tang, 2014/9 - present*

 - Crawl Data On Website
-	- Develop a web crawler to wrawl the whole co-author network on Google Scholar.
+	- Develop a web crawler to wrawl the whole co-author network on Google Scholar using *Scrapy* Framework in Python.
 This is a independent work done by myself.
 	- My work can be found at [my github](https://github.com/billy-inn) and [my report].

 #### High Performance Computing Laboratory, Tsinghua University